Interatomic potentials for platinum: Potential formats and fitting procedures

 The embedding energy $F$ as a function of the host electron density $\overline{\rho}$ had the functional form

 This function satisfied the boundary conditions $F(0)=0$ and $F\rightarrow\rho_{0}(c/d)\overline{\rho}$ at $\overline{\rho}\rightarrow\infty$.

 The potential has a total of 36 fitting parameters.
 They were obtained by minimizing the weighted mean-square deviation of supercell energies from the reference DFT data using a simulated annealing algorithm based on the Nelder-Mead simplex method \citep{Nelder:1965aa}.
 The optimized parameters are listed in Table \ref{tab:Optimized-parameters-ADP}.
+Supercell weights were used to control the relative accuracy of different physical properties predicted by the potential.
+In practice, multiple optimization runs were performed, followed by testing the properties and placing greater weight on the supercells that represented the least accurate properties.
+The iterations in this feedback loop continued until a satisfactory combination of properties was reached.